 Border areas might raise the issue of coordinating near-border developments.
-Examples of such areas might be the border of Latvia and Estonia in the Riga Gulf, where developments in Estonian waters could impact Latvian side.
-Similar situation could potentially evolve near Latvian and Lithuanian sea border (which has not yet been clearly set by early 2016).
+Examples of such areas might be the border of Latvia and Estonia in the Riga Gulf, where development of offshore wind facilities in Estonian waters could impact Latvian side.
+Similar situation could potentially evolve near Latvian and Lithuanian sea border (which has not yet been clearly set by July 2016).